Abdel Razzaq Takriti

 Associate Professor & Arab-American Educational Foundation Chair in Modern Arab History

-Professor Takriti is a committed teacher and has designed and delivered a range of survey and specialised undergraduate and graduate courses on Arab history, global history, and historiography.
-In 2014, he was voted by the Sheffield Student Union as an Inspirational Lecturer and he was a finalist for the 2015 Student Union Academic Award for Excellence in Teaching.
-At the University of Houston, he currently offers courses on Arab revolutions (HIST 4393) and Palestinian history (HIST 3397).
+Professor Takriti is a committed teacher and he has designed and delivered a range of survey and specialized courses.
+He was voted by the Sheffield Student Union as an Inspirational Lecturer and he was a finalist for the Student Union Academic Award for Excellence in Teaching.
+At the University of Houston, he currently offers undergraduate and graduate courses on modern Arab historiography, Arab revolutions, and Palestinian history.

 Monsoon Revolution: Republicans, Sultans, and Empires in Oman, 1965-76.
-Oxford and New York: Oxford University Press (Oxford Historical Monographs series), 2013.
+Oxford and New York: Oxford University Press (Oxford Historical Monographs series), 2013; paperback edition 2016.

 “Political Praxis in the Gulf: Ahmad al-Khatib and the Movement of Arab Nationalists, 1948-1969” in Hanssen, Jens; Weiss, Max (eds.).
-Arabic Thought Beyond the Liberal Age: New Directions in Middle East Intellectual History.
-Princeton: Princeton University Press, Forthcoming.
+Arabic Thought Against the Authoritarian Age: Towards an Intellectual History of the Present.
+Cambridge: Cambridge University Press, 2018.

 “The 1970 Coup in Oman Reconsidered”.
 Journal of Arabian Studies.
 Volume 3, Issue 2, December 2013.

 “Ishkalyat al-Muwatana fi al-Tajamu’at al-Filasteenya fi Orouba wa al-Ameriykiyatayn” in Shahin, Khalil (ed.)
 Al-Tajamu’at al-Filastinyia wa Tamathulatuha.
 Ramallah: Markaz Masarat, 2013.